-Pacific Oaks offers up to 30 upper division semester units to qualified individuals who have earned the CDA credential by the portfolio assessment method (before June 1992 or Home Visitor).
+Pacific Oaks offers up to 30 upper division semester units to qualified individuals who have earned the CDA credential by the portfolio assessment method (before June 1992) or Home Visitor.
 For information on fees and requirements, contact the CCE office.

-CCE Credit for Training Programs.
+Credit for Approved Training Programs.

 Individuals who have completed RIE (Resources for Infant Educarers) or High/Scope TOT (Trainer of Trainers) training programs may be eligible for credit through Pacific Oaks CCE.
 For information on fees and requirements, contact the CCE office.

 Open Enrollment.
 Most classes listed in the current Pacific Oaks College Schedule of Classes are open to the public on a space-available basis.
-Individuals may enroll in a class as a non-matriculating student for CCE credit provided: 1) individual has a high school diploma or equivalent, 2) there is space available at the first meeting, 3) individual has met class prerequisites, and 4) individual obtains instructor approval.
+Individuals may enroll in a class for CCE credit provided: 1) individual has a high school diploma or equivalent, 2) there is space available at the first meeting, 3) individual has met class prerequisites, and 4) individual obtains instructor approval.
 For further information, contact the CCE office.

 Contract Programs and Services.
 CCE provides in-service training, credit for preapproved workshops and conferences, and custom-designed vocational and paraprofessional certificate programs.
-Agency clients include Head Starts, JPTA programs, local school districts, and community-based organizations.
+Clients include Head Start, JPTA programs, social service agencies, school districts, and communitybased organizations.
 CCE provides workshop and seminar credit for programs offered by organizations such as West Ed, RIE and High/Scope.
-We specialize in the following kinds of training: coursework to meet the California Child Development Permit requirements; K-12 teacher training; leadership, management and organizational change for educational and humans service professionals; and certificate programs for adult reentry workers including welfare-to-work participants.
+We specialize in the following kinds of training: coursework to meet the California Child Development Permit requirements; K-12 teacher training; leadership, management and organizational change for educational and human service professionals; and certificate programs for adult reentry workers including welfare-to-work participants.
 For more information about contract services, please contact the CCE office.